Evil Dead (2013 film): Plot

-Eric explains that according to the book, the "Taker of Souls" must claim five souls to unleash the "Abomination".
-Natalie's arm soon becomes possessed and she amputates it with an electric knife.
-Eric explains that Mia must be "purified" either by live burial, dismemberment, or burning.
-The now-possessed Natalie attacks the pair with a nail gun, but David shoots her other arm off; Natalie returns to normal but soon bleeds to death from her injury.
+Eric explains that per the book, the "Taker of Souls" must claim five souls to unleash the "Abomination" and Mia must be "purified" by either live burial, dismemberment, or burning.
+Meanwhile, Natalie's infected arm becomes possessed and attempts to amputate it with an electric knife, causing a power outage in the cabin.
+A possessed Natalie attacks the pair with a nail gun, but David shoots her other arm off; Natalie bleeds to death from her injury.

-David begins to douse the cabin in gasoline, but when Mia starts singing a song from their childhood, he decides to bury her instead.
-He digs a grave and heads into the cellar to retrieve Mia, who attempts to drown him.
-Eric intervenes but is fatally stabbed.
-David sedates and buries Mia, and after hearing her heartbeat stop, quickly digs her up and attempts to use a homemade defibrillator to resuscitate her.
-After several seemingly failed attempts, David covers his sister and says she's "at peace".
-Returning to the cabin, he hears a voice behind him and finds Mia alive.
-David enters the cabin to retrieve his car keys, but Eric's possessed corpse stabs him.
-David locks Mia out to protect her and shoots a gasoline can, killing both him and Eric in the resulting blaze.
+David begins dousing the cabin in gasoline, but decides to bury Mia instead.
+He digs a grave but Mia tries to drown him, and Eric is fatally stabbed saving him.
+David sedates and buries Mia but after hearing her heartbeat stop, digs her back up and attempts to resuscitate her with a homemade defibrillator; bringing her back to life.
+Furious at being driven out of Mia and so close to being resurrected, the wrathful Taker of Souls is forced to possess the corpse of Eric before attacking David in the cabin when he comes to retrieve his car keys.
+David shoots a gasoline can, killing himself and the possessed Eric.

-With David's death being the fifth claimed soul, blood begins to rain down from the sky and Mia is attacked by the Abomination in the form of her demonic doppelgänger.
-Mia finds a chainsaw and severs the Abomination's legs, but it retaliates by overturning David's Jeep which lands on her left arm and traps her.
-Pushed to her breaking point, Mia frees herself by amputating her left hand, grabs the chainsaw, and bisects the Abomination's head before it sinks back into the ground and the rain stops.
-An exhausted Mia leaves to search for help, unaware the Naturom Demonto is still intact, and slamming shut on its own.
+With David's death being the fourth claimed soul, blood begins to rain from the sky and the Taker of Souls rises as the Abomination; it attacks Mia as her demonic doppelgänger to claim her soul in order to become complete.
+Mia severs the Abomination's legs with a chainsaw, but it overturns David's Jeep onto her left arm, crushing it in the process.
+After Mia’s hand is torn off while freeing herself, she splits the Abomination's head with a chainsaw before it sinks back into the ground and the blood rain stops.
+An exhausted Mia leaves, unaware the Naturom Demonto is still intact.

 In a post-credits scene, an older Ash Williams (the protagonist of the original three Evil Dead films) is seen in shadowed profile.
+He says his signature catchphrase, "Groovy."